FAQ working for MSF

 There is no maximum age for participation in MSF projects, although there are other criteria that you must fulfill.
 The most important are that you are healthy and have a minimum of 2 years of relevant professional experience.
 Please note that a few countries where we work have age limits for work permits.

 What is the diploma in Tropical Medicine and how do I get it?

-The Diploma in Tropical Medicine is essential for those wishing to work for MSF as a doctor, midwife or nurse unless they have one year of relevant clinical experience in a tropical context.
+The Diploma in Tropical Medicine is a strong asset for those wishing to work for MSF as a doctor, midwife or nurse, as well as one year of relevant clinical experience in a tropical context.
 The diploma can be obtained from different accredited institutions.